 In the UK, banknotes of the Bank of England are legal tender; but the Royal Bank of Scotland is also a bank of issue.

-Today, in almost every country of the world, the sole bank of issue is the central bank of that country.
+Today, in almost every country of the world, the sole bank of issue is the central bank

 The People's Bank of China is the bank of issue for the People's Republic of China.